|

 Phillip Marlowe

-As I'd reach the end of the vacant hallway, now and then there would be the very distinctive sound of a woman's footsteps heard on the marble floor, the unmistakable clicking of high heeled shoes, despite the obvious absence of a physical person.
+detective story, I would reach the end of the vacant hallway, at which point now and then there would be the very distinctive sound of a woman's footsteps heard on the marble floor, the unmistakable clicking of high heeled shoes, despite the obvious absence of a physical person.

-I know it is not my footsteps, as apart from my wearing sneakers, when I hear the footsteps I stop and turn around and watch as the footsteps approach.
+I knew it is not my footsteps, as apart from my wearing sneakers, when I would hear the footsteps I would stop and turn around, and watch as the footsteps approached.

-They never quite reach me, but they are in the same relatively short corridor.
+They would never quite reach me, but they were in the same relatively short corridor as I.

-The cellar is shared by building custodians, as well as occasional construction by noisy workers, often berated by a loud supervisor for their taking so long on the project.
+The cellar was also shared by building custodians, as well as occasional construction by noisy workers, often berated by a loud supervisor for their taking so long on the project.

-I rarely pay attention when such are about, as footsteps easily could be one of those people.
+I rarely paid attention when such were about, as footsteps easily could be one of those people.

-But most of the time, I am the only one within earshot.
+But most of the time, I would be the only person within earshot.

-Coworkers from upstairs now and then come down to bring down paperwork for filing and storage, and sometimes to retrieve documents, which I quickly find and provide to them.
+Coworkers from upstairs now and then would come down to bring down paperwork for filing and storage, and sometimes to retrieve documents, which I would quickly find and provide to them.

-I can generally hear them approach by their footsteps and sometimes voices if there are two of more coworkers.
+I generally could hear them approach by their footsteps, and sometimes voices, if there are two of more coworkers coming downstairs together.

-Sometimes as the footsteps approach and I go to the gate, the footsteps stop... and no one is in the otherwise dead-end corridor.
+Sometimes as the footsteps approach, and I go to the gate, the footsteps would stop... and no one would be in the otherwise dead-end corridor.

-Sometimes the footsteps make it to the heavy metal grate, making the loud slam-bang noise as it complains off its hinge by the shifted weight...
+Sometimes the footsteps would make it to the heavy metal grate, making the loud slam-bang noise as the grate complained off its hinge by the sudden shifted weight...

-but there are no footsteps retreating... and no one stands at the gate or has gone back down the hall...
+but there would be no footsteps retreating... and no one would be standing at the gate, nor had anyone gone back down the hall...

 One morning as I boarded the elevator with a coworker who was headed to the fourth floor, I was asked if there were rats in the basement.